 Since then, Joel has grown his business exponentially by adding more airplanes, on site hangars, and a Junge computerized blending system at the main location in Wellsburg.
 In 2014, a helicopter was added to Meyer Agri-Air's fleet to complete the needs of application on the diverse farming landscape.
 Meyer Agri-Air, Inc. now operates out of nine staging locations and serves 42 counties in the state of Iowa.
-The company is staffed with 3 employees throughout the year and during the spraying season; the Meyer Agri-Air staff grows to over 40.
-During the year, Meyer Agri-Air also sends out our airplanes to help with fertilizing rice and corn in Arkansas and Missouri.
+The company is staffed with 3 employees throughout the year, but grows to over 40 during the spraying season.
+Throughout the year, Meyer Agri-Air also sends out our airplanes to help with fertilizing rice and corn in Arkansas and Missouri.

 Currently, Joel Meyer is the President of the Iowa Agricultural Aviation Association.
 This is his second time filling this position; he already served as the President from 2008 to 2011.
 He also served on the Grundy County Memorial Hospital Board and currently serves on the Grundy County Hospital Building and Grounds Committee.

-In 2018, Meyer Agri-Air reached a milestone of serving the Iowa producer in the aerial application business for 25 years.
-Also, Meyer Agri-Air has been formally recognized by Old Republic Aerospace, Inc. for operating for two decades without an incident or accident.
+In 2018, Meyer Agri-Air reached a milestone serving Iowa producers in the aerial application business for 25 years.
+Additionally, Meyer Agri-Air has been formally recognized by Old Republic Aerospace, Inc. for operating for two decades without an incident or accident.